reedcozart/embedded_systems/Readme.md

 This is the repository for my upper division Embedded Systems class EE 445L at the Univeristy of Texas with Professor Bill Bard.

-My partner in this class is @KylePolansky
+My partner in this class is [Kyle Polansky](https://github.com/KylePolansky)